|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The Students’ Union takes positions on numerous topics, including stances on affordable housing, public transit, and environmental issues.

 The authors are not aware of any instances of the Students’ Union censoring speech on campus, or discriminating against students or student clubs on the basis of belief, opinion, philosophy or expression.
-However, the student union policies facilitate and enable censorship and discrimination.
 The Students’ Union has furthermore stayed silent when a pro-life club had its event disrupted by protesters, and when the same club was subjected to a $17,500 security fee as a condition for holding an event on campus.